-A candidate must submit a thesis which shall embody the results of the candidate's special study or research, and which shall be accompanied by a declaration signed by the candidate that the thesis has been composed by herself or himself.
+A candidate must submit a thesis which shall embody the results of the candidate's special study or research, and which shall be accompanied by a declaration signed by the candidate that the thesis has been composed by him/herself.

 The thesis shall be a minimum of 30,000 and a maximum of 40,000 words including references, bibliography and appendices in each case.
-A candidate who wishes to submit a thesis of greater or lesser length must seek prior permission of his or her Supervision Committee.
+A candidate who wishes to submit a thesis of greater or lesser length must seek prior permission from the RDSC.